 ONE-TO-ONE HANDS-ON SESSIONS IN CROUCH END (Functional Integration®)

-Sessions available most week-days between 9.30am and 2.45pm and Monday and Thursday evenings.
-Thursday afternoon and some weekend times possible by special arrangement.
+Sessions available most week-days between 9.30am and 4.00pm and on Wednesday and Thursday evenings.
+Thursday afternoon possible by special arrangement.
 Sessions last about an hour.
 Please wear loose warm clothes.

 £50/£40 (please note prices will be increasing by £5 from January 2019)